For women at risk for lymphedema

 Like infections, burns can cause extra fluid to build up and cause swelling when lymph nodes have been removed or damaged.
 To avoid burns:

 - Protect your chest, shoulders, and arms from sunburn.
-Use sunscreen labeled SPF 30 or higher, and try to stay out of the sun between the hours of 10 a.m. and 4 p.m., when the ultraviolet rays are strongest.
+Cover these areas with tightly woven clothing, or use a broad-spectrum sunscreen labeled SPF 30 or higher.
+Try to stay out of the direct sun between the hours of 10 a.m. and 4 p.m., when the ultraviolet (UV) rays are strongest.